Understanding Noncompete Agreements: Considerations for Audiologists and Speech-Language Pathologists

-A non-compete clause is a contractual arrangement between an employer and employee that typically blocks the worker (employee or contractor) from working for a competing employer, or starting a competing business, within a certain geographic area and period of time after the worker’s employment ends.
-These clauses can also be referred to as a non-compete agreement or a covenant not to compete.
+A noncompete clause is a contractual arrangement between an employer and employee that typically blocks the worker (employee or contractor) from working for a competing employer, or starting a competing business, within a certain geographic area and period of time after the worker’s employment ends.
+This clause can also be called a noncompete agreement or a covenant not to compete.

-According to the Federal Trade Commission (FTC), approximately 30 million Americans―about one in five workers―are subject to a non-compete clause as part of their employment contract.
-Non-compete agreements affect audiologists and speech-language pathologists (SLPs) as both employees and employers.
+According to the Federal Trade Commission (FTC)—the federal executive branch agency that enforces consumer protection laws that prevent unfair business practices, among other processes—approximately 30 million Americans, or about one in five workers, are subject to a noncompete clause as part of their employment contract.
+Noncompete agreements affect audiologists and speech-language pathologists (SLPs) as both employees and employers.

-You may have to navigate a non-compete agreement when you sign an employment contract with a new employer.
-This can be as soon as starting a clinical fellowship or even later in your career.
+You may have to navigate a noncompete agreement when you sign an employment contract with a new employer.
+This can happen as soon as you start a clinical fellowship or even later in your career.
 These clauses affect your ability to practice if you change employment in the future.
 However, not all employers use them.

-Most employers use non-compete clauses to protect their businesses and their intellectual property.
+Most employers use noncompete clauses to protect their businesses and their intellectual property.
 As with all employment contract considerations, there are positives and negatives to the use of noncompete agreements.
-Some employees who have signed such agreements say they restrict their ability to move employment settings on their own terms and restrict their ability to practice.
+Some employees who have signed such agreements say they restrict their ability to practice and to change employment settings on their own terms.
 Learn more about the pros and cons of these agreements and general contract considerations for professionals.

-Non-compete agreements are not universally legal and enforceable, and laws and regulations vary state-by-state.
+Noncompete agreements are not universally legal and enforceable, so laws and regulations vary state by state.
 For example, some states expressly prohibit the use of these agreements, while some state laws may allow them but restrict the length of time or establish a maximum radius for enforcement that employers can use.
 Other states may limit their enforceability to those instances where the worker makes at least a certain wage level.
-Some employers will use non-compete clauses in their employment agreements despite the fact they are not enforceable in their state.
-Some employees will leave their place of employment despite knowing they are subject to a non-compete clause in their contract.
+Some employers will use noncompete clauses in their employment agreements even if they are not enforceable in their state.
+Some employees will choose to leave their place of employment enen if they are subject to a noncompete clause in their contract.

-Currently, at the federal level, non-compete agreements are enforced on a case-by-case basis.
-President Biden has taken aim at these clauses, starting with Executive Order 14036 “Promoting Competition in the American Economy.”
-The Federal Trade Commission (FTC) is the federal executive branch agency that enforces consumer protection laws that prevent unfair business practices, among other processes.
-In January 2023, the FTC released a proposed rule that would universally ban non-compete clauses.
-The proposed rule elicited close to 27,000 public comments, a staggering figure that illustrates the contentious nature of these agreements.
-There is also pending federal legislation, the Workforce Mobility Act of 2023, that would also ban the use of these clauses.
+At the federal level, noncompete agreements are currently enforced on a case-by-case basis.
+President Biden started taking aim at these clauses with Executive Order 14036, “Promoting Competition in the American Economy.”
+In January 2023, the FTC released a proposed rule that would universally ban noncompete clauses.
+The proposed rule elicited close to 27,000 public comments, a staggering number that shows just how contentious noncompete agreements are.
+There is also pending federal legislation, the Workforce Mobility Act of 2023, that would ban the use of these clauses.

-ASHA conducted a member survey in spring 2023 and received close to 1,000 responses from both the employee and employer perspectives.
-Members shared their experiences with these clauses which ranged from viewing them as a necessary action to protect business information to examples of how these clauses have seriously limited employee career or even personal opportunities.
+ASHA conducted a member survey on noncompetes in spring 2023 and received close to 1,000 responses from both the employee and employer perspectives.
+Some members viewed them as a necessary action to protect business information, while others had examples of how these clauses have seriously limited their career or even personal opportunities.

 Employee Perspectives

-The following excerpts from responses to ASHA’s member survey provide a snapshot of employee perspectives regarding the impact non-compete agreements have had on their careers.
+The following survey response excerpts provide a snapshot of employee perspectives on noncompete agreements.

 "Employer threatened a frivolous lawsuit when I left their practice.
 They ultimately backed down, but it cost me $4k!"